paperstackink/paperstack/README.md

 The plan is to make Paperstack a 'batteries-included' static site generator.
 In the [Roadmap](#roadmap) section you can read about the immediate plans.

-_Note: I'm still experimenting with Paperstack and it's currently far from being stable._
+_Note: I'm still experimenting with Paperstack and it's currently far from being stable.
+Any feedback is welcome!_

 ## Getting started